-3.6 100Mbps Ethernet Interface Adapter
+3.6 100Mbps Ethernet Interface Adapter (for iMX RT)

 Some EAuCOM boards support a second Ethernet interface.
-There is a 100/10Mbps Ethernet Adapter for i.MX RT1064 / RT1166 / RT1176 uCOM boards.
+There is a 100Mbps Ethernet Adapter for i.MX RT1064 / RT1166 / RT1176 uCOM boards.
 It is based on the KSZ8081RNB Ethernet-Phy.
 The adapter also includes the 24AA025E48T-I/OT I2C-E2PROM with an EUI-48 (MAC address) number.
 The Ethernet connector, J16, is HY931168C from Hanrun, or equivalent.

-The picture below illustrates how the Ethernet adapter is connected to J12.
-Note that J12 is the parallel RGB display interface connector.
+The picture below illustrates how the Ethernet adapter is connected to J40.
+Note that J40 is the parallel RGB display interface connector.
 It is identified on the uCOM Carrier Board with a "D".
 It is not possible to connect a parallel RGB LCD while the Ethernet adapter is connected.
 They are mutually exclusive.

-Note that there are two 40-pos FPC connectors on the Ethernet adapter, J17 and J37.
+Note that there are two 40-pos FPC connectors on the 100Mpbs Ethernet adapter, J17 and J37.